-This is a one year course aimed at young adults/school leavers with additional support needs who are referred through a Careers Officer or Vocational Options.
-Subjects include:
+This is a one year course aimed at young adults/school leavers with additional support needs who apply online or are referred through school or Vocational Options.

 - Information Technology